tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 }
 ```

-Here is some psuedo-wording for `as_utfN` that hopefully clarifies.
+Here is some pseudo-wording for `as_utfN` that hopefully clarifies.

 Let `E` be an expression, and let `T` be `remove_cvref_t<decltype((E))>`.
 The
 expression `as_utfN(E)` is expression-equivalent to: